electron-react-boilerplate/docs/docs/styling.md

 Note the tilde `~` placed before module name.

-Similar syntax is used for SCSS too.
+Similar syntax is used for SASS too.

 **Examples**